bethmi/testng-demo/README.md

 ---

 ## Introduction
-This is sample application to demonstrate the usage of TestNG.
+This is a sample application to demonstrate the usage of TestNG.

 ## Requirements